DEFRA/ffc-development-guide/guides/resource-provisioning/servicebus-queues.md

 ffc-<workstream>-<identifier>-<purpose>
 ```

-where `<purpose>` either denotes the environment e.g. `ffc-demo-reporting-dev`, or the initials of a developer for the local development queues e.g. `ffc-demo-reporting-jw`.
+where `<purpose>` either denotes the environment e.g. `ffc-demo-reporting-snd`, or the initials of a developer for the local development queues e.g. `ffc-demo-reporting-jw`.

 Request the creation of the required topics and subscriptions through your usual Cloud Services support channel.